nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

       color: blue;
     }

-I’m sure we all know that preprocessors can improve the situation here with variables.
+I’m sure we all know that preprocessors can improve the situation here with variables:

     $primary-colour: blue;